NeverMendel/js-snake/README.md

-# js-snake
+# snake.js

 ## Description

-Basic snake game made with vanilla javascript.
+Snake game made with pure JavaScript, no libraries or frameworks used.
-I made this project a while ago.

 ## Where I can play it?

-You can play this game [here](https://nevermendel.github.io/js-snake/).
+You can play this game [here](https://nevermendel.github.io/snake.js/).
 Feel free to contribute.

 ## How to play?